pavol-podstreleny/gui-code-generation/README.md

-# Graphical User Interface generation application
+# Graphical User Interface generation
-Represents Android mobile application that transforms row graphical user interface input from designer into hierarchical structure of views that is rendered on the screen.
+Android mobile application that transforms row graphical user interfaces input image into a hierarchical structure of views that are rendered on the screen.
+The application uses a machine learning model to predict individual views / view-groups at runtime.
+ML model was trained on the [pix2code](https://github.com/tonybeltramelli/pix2code) dataset and currently is not available.
-Application uses PyTorch Android API and runs TorchScript serialized custom attention model trained on pix2code dataset.